BartWillems/Octaaf/README.md

 ## Commands

-- /all - Send a message to all active members in a group
+- all - Send a message to all active members in a group
-- /audio_quote - Like /quote, but for audio
+- audio_quote - Like /quote, but for audio
-- /bodegem - A place that is real and exists
+- bodegem - A place that is real and exists
-- /care - Notify the participants that you don't give a hecky.
+- care - Notify the participants that you don't give a hecky.
-- /changelog - View the Octaaf changelog
+- changelog - View the Octaaf changelog
-- /count - Get your room's current message count
+- count - Get your room's current message count
-- /checkrepublic - **ENTERPRISE ONLY:** fetch kali checkers
+- checkrepublic - **ENTERPRISE ONLY:** fetch kali checkers
-- /doubt - When in doubt...
+- doubt - When in doubt...
-- /iasip - Get a random It's Always Sunny In Philadelphia quote
-- /img - Search possible NSFW images
+- img - Search possible NSFW images
-- /img_sfw - Search possible SFW images
+- img_sfw - Search possible SFW images
-- /img_quote - Like /quote, but for images
+- img_quote - Like /quote, but for images
-- /kalirank - **ENTERPRISE ONLY:** Show the kali rankings
+- kalirank - **ENTERPRISE ONLY:** Show the kali rankings
-- /m8ball - Let fate decide your future
+- m8ball - Let fate decide your future
-- /more - MORE IMAGES
+- more - MORE IMAGES
-- /next_launch - Show the next 5 rocket launches
+- next_launch - Show the next 5 rocket launches
-- /pollentiek - Shows your political orientation, by doing machine learning, AI and blockchain in the cloud with microservices.
+- pollentiek - Shows your political orientation, by doing machine learning, AI and blockchain in the cloud with microservices.
-- /presidential_order - Launch a new presidential order
+- presidential_order - Launch a new presidential order
-- /presidential_quote - Show a presidential quote
+- presidential_quote - Show a presidential quote
-- /quote - Get or store random kali quotes
+- quote - Get or store random kali quotes
-- /remind_me - Remind me in a given time
+- remind_me - Remind me in a given time
-- /roll - Praise kek
+- roll - Praise kek
-- /search - Search stuff on DuckDuckGo with safe search on
+- search - Search stuff on DuckDuckGo with safe search on
-- /search_nsfw - Search dirty stuff on DuckDuckGo
+- search_nsfw - Search dirty stuff on DuckDuckGo
-- /stallman - I'd just like to interject for a moment.
+- stallman - I'd just like to interject for a moment.
 What you’re referring to as Linux, is in fact, GNU/Linux, or as I’ve recently taken to calling it, GNU plus Linux.
-- /vod_quot - Like /quote, but for videos
+- vod_quot - Like /quote, but for videos
-- /weather - Get the weather of a city
+- weather - Get the weather of a city
-- /what - Explains what something is
+- what - Explains what something is
-- /where - Find places on earth
+- where - Find places on earth
-- /xkcd - Get a random XKCD comic
+- xkcd - Get a random XKCD comic

 ## Developing